na-na-hi/renget/archive/cr3io.md

 #Coping with Slaude
 #### -> Spermack, 3.2k context token, Single and Unfiltered Response from Claude <-
-!!! danger Slaude has tigthened filter as of late.
-You might get 24h ban.
-Proceed with caution.
 !!! info For slowburners: https://rentry.org/hn3bd
 ***
 ###Why still Cope with Slaude?